sefop/sefop-training-hub/book/05-testing/README.md

 - Titus Winters, Tom Manshreck and Hyrum Wright, *Software Engineering at Google*, O'Reilly, 2020, chapter 12, "Unit Testing": the source of these five practices, each shown on tests from a code base of Google's size.
+- Vladimir Khorikov, *Unit Testing: Principles, Practices and Patterns*, Manning, 2020, chapter 3, "The anatomy of a unit test": the same ground from another angle, on one behavior per test, no branching in tests, and setup shared between tests.

 ## The running example